Kittekat14/myFlix-client/README.md

  So, get down to business and choose something for you!

- - Single Page Application made with React / also available on your Phone
+ - Single Page Application made with React also available on your Phone
+ - React Packages used: Parcel